kfoxb/TheSourceOfTruth/packages/Dashboard/README.md

 ##### Yarn

 Yarn is required to install dependencies, follow the instructions [here](https://yarnpkg.com/en/docs/install) to install.
+Repo is tested with Yarn 1.3.2.

 ## Getting Started